No one ever told me that grief felt so like fear.” – CS Lewis

 It is time to remind yourself of how incredibly adaptable you are.
 You have been through bad things and have achieved great things.
 You have been doing this all your life, and all you need to do now is to reconnect with the strength that is inside you.
 The joy of whole-hearted relatedness and connection is only on the other side of the fence.

 There is no need to bury your protector altogether either, for there is value in being maturely cautious in adult relationships.
 A child’s innocence and limitless ability to trust is joyous yet incredibly vulnerable.
 And actually, the protector brings the valuable, accumulated knowledge and experience that make up your instinct.
 Most empaths and highly sensitive individuals are naturally highly intuitive, you might have been born with this ability, or that your senses were developed through living in an unsafe and unpredictable environment.
 Your highly attuned intuitive skills allow you to very rapidly assess, through picking up the body language of others, the level of your own safety.
-When skilfully honed, your protective intuition is a great protector.
+When skillfully honed, your protective intuition is a great protector.
 It is only when it becomes overly rigid and extreme that it makes life an exhausting battle against fear.

-As you loosen the grip on old survival strategies and let in new light, focus on the limitless possibilities that are opening up.
-Perhaps the intelligence of your heart and mind can finally join hands, so that you can enter the chasm of change with the open heart of a mature adult.
+As you loosen the grip on old survival strategies and let in a new light, focus on the limitless possibilities that are opening up.
+Perhaps the intelligence of your heart and mind can finally join hands so that you can enter the chasm of change with the open heart of a mature adult.
 In this new place, you can trust without being overly rigid, or naively vulnerable, and love gloriously, generously and intelligently.